-Surgical procedure, first stage Place implant (without pre-mounted abutment) and cover screw Surgical follow-up Time after surgery Remove sutures 7-10 days Osseointegration period 3-6 months, based on individual patient evaluation Surgical procedure, second stage Remove cover screw, prepare the soft tissue and connect abutment.
-Place healing cap and dressing Surgical follow-up Time after second-stage surgery Remove healing cap and dressing and check implant site.
-If healed, remove sutures and instruct patient or their family/ caregivers on cleaning and aftercare.
-If not healed refit heal- ing cap and and replace dressing 7-10 days If not healed after 7-10 days, repeat instructions above 14 days Fitting of the sound processor Time after second-stage surgery Check that the abutment is well connected to the implant.
-Check surrounding skin area Approx 10 days, based on individual patient evaluation Fit the sound processor (see Audiological Manual) Routine follow-up Evaluate the fitting of the sound processor, as well as the condition of the skin penetration area and the abutment within 2 months after the initial fitting.
-Schedule subsequent follow-up semi-annually or annually
+Surgical procedure, first stage Place the implant (without pre-mounted abutment) and cover screw Surgical follow-up Time after surgery Remove the sutures 7-10 days Osseointegration period 3-6 months, based on individual patient evaluation Surgical procedure, second stage Remove the cover screw, prepare the soft tissue, and connect the abutment.
+Place the healing cap and dressing Surgical follow-up Time after second-stage surgery Remove the healing cap and dressing and check the implant site.
+If healed, remove the sutures and instruct the patient or their family/caregivers on cleaning and aftercare.
+If not healed, refit the healing cap and replace the dressing 7-10 days If not healed after 7-10 days, repeat instructions above 14 days Fitting of the sound processor Time after second-stage surgery Check that the abutment is well connected to the implant.
+Check the surrounding skin area Approx. 10 days, based on individual patient evaluation Fit the sound processor (see Audiological Manual) Routine follow-up Evaluate the fitting of the sound processor, as well as the condition of the skin penetration area and the abutment within 2 months after the initial fitting.

+Schedule a subsequent follow-up semi-annually or annually